OsamaM0/OS_Translator/README.md

 # OS_Translator
 ---

-OS Translator is Desktop applications that can Translate very accurately & very fast
+OS Translator is Desktop applications that can Translate very accurately & very fast with awesome Auto Fast Translate Shortcut

 **pros of App**